CyberfusionIO/python3-cyberfusion-rabbitmq-consumer-log-server/README.md

 The RabbitMQ consumer writes RPC requests/responses to the API.
 To let the consumer ship logs to the log server, see the consumer's [README](https://github.com/CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/blob/master/README.md#central-logging).

-The API requires an API token, which is configured in `/etc/rabbitmq-consumer-log-server/api_token` (regular text file).
+In the consumer, an API token must be set.
+Set it in `/etc/rabbitmq-consumer-log-server/api_token` (regular text file).

-For example, you can generate a random secret using `openssl`: `openssl rand -hex 32`
+You can generate a random API token using `openssl`: `openssl rand -hex 32`

-You do not need to keep the API token confidential.
-It can be used for writing only.
-Therefore, abuse would be a nuisance at the worst.
+You don't need to keep the API token confidential: it's only used by the RabbitMQ consumer to **write** logs.
+Therefore, abuse would be a nuisance at the worst, not a data breach.

 ## GUI

-Human users use the web-based GUI to view RPC requests/responses.
+Use the web-based GUI to view RPC requests/responses.

 The web GUI uses basic authentication.
-The password is configured in `/etc/rabbitmq-consumer-log-server/gui_password` (regular text file).
+Set a password in `/etc/rabbitmq-consumer-log-server/gui_password` (regular text file).

-For example, you can generate a random secret using `openssl`: `openssl rand -hex 32`
+You can generate a random password using `openssl`: `openssl rand -hex 32`

 You can use any basic authentication username - it's ignored.

 # Usage

 ## Run

-The server runs on `:::4194`.

-Access the web GUI on `/rpc-requests`.

 ### Manually